-In Operation phase of community latrine schemes, improper use of personal protective equipment (PPE) and lack of safety procedures may cause injuries.
+In operation phase of community latrine schemes, improper use of personal protective equipment (PPE) and lack of safety procedures may cause injuries.
 Plant growth adjacent to scheme areas can be affected during maintenance of community latrine.
 However, this will be a localized and temporary activity.

-Chance oflong-term orsemi-permanentdestruction ofsoils: (High/Medium/Low with description):
+Chance of long-term or semi-permanent destruction of soils: (High/Medium/Low with description):

 Low.
-No change of long-term or semi-permanent destruction of soils for community latrineschemes area.
+Low chance of long-term or semi-permanent destruction of soils for community latrine schemes area.

-Possibility of odor and water, soil quality impacts from SWM and FSM disposal system (High/Medium/Low with description):
+Possibility of odor and water, soil quality impacts from SWM and FSM disposal system: (High/Medium/Low with description):

 Medium.
 Sludge from community latrines will be generated.
 The sludge will be disposed properly in camp waste management facilities.
 Sludge will be collected by using vacuum truck with 50m suction pipe.
 Vacuam truck with 50 m sucktion pipe will be used.
 It hope that, it will be possible to collect fecal sludge from community toilets using vacuam truck.
-In some cases if manual pit emptying is required then proper pit emptying guidelines will be followed.
+In some cases if manual pit emptying is requred then proper pit emptying guidelines will be followed.
 Labours should use proper PPEs like hand gloves, safety boots, face masks, eye protecting glasses, etc.

-Possibility of stagnantwater bodies in borrow pits, quarries, etc., encouraging for mosquito breeding and other disease vectors: (High/Medium/Low with explanation):
+Possibility of stagnant water bodies in borrow pits, quarries, etc., encouraging for mosquito breeding and other disease vectors: (High/Medium/Low with explanation):

 Low.
 There are very low possibilities of stagnant water deposition in operation period.
-It may occur due to leaking of latrines, tub wells and/or water storage tanks.
+It may occur due to leaking of latrines, tube wells and/or water storage tanks.

-Likely direct and indirect impacts on economic development in the project areas by the sub-project:

-Community latrine with water supply system will be helpful of the DRP and improve their health condition.

-Extent of disturbanceormodification of existing drainage channels (rivers, canals) or surface water bodies (wetlands, marshes): (High/Medium/Low with description):

-Low.Since there are natural canals/drainsnear by the community latrine sites hence these drains will have minimal chance of contamination if septic tank and soak well has any leaks or improper disposal (if somehow solid or liquid waste dischargeinto canal instead of onsite sanitation or in sanitary landfill) of generated sewage waste of community toilets.

-Extent of destructionordamageofterrestrialoraquaticecosystem so endangered speciesdirectly or byinduceddevelopment: (High/Medium/Low with description):

-Low.
-Operation and maintenance activities of community latrine schemes will be localized and temporary in nature.

-Activities leading to lands lides, slumps, slips and other mass movements in road cuts:

-N/A

-Erosionoflandsbelowtheroadbed receiving concentratedoutflow carriedbycoveredoropendrains: (High/Medium/Low with explanation):

-Low and medium.
-Potential erosion may occur when moderately to highly sloping terrains are disturbed for the development of Community Latrine and Deep Tubewell.
-The impacts are expected to be negative, small scale, site-specific within a relatively small area and minimized by mitigation measures.

-Describe possible traffic movement impacts on (unwanted) light, noise and air pollution:

-Temporary, localized impacts on noise and air pollution from maintenance vehicles movement can occur.
-All maintenance works will be conducted during daytime - so no light impacts expected.
+Community latrine with water supply system will be very helpful of the DRP and improve their health condition.
+Extent of disturbance or modification of existing drainage channels (rivers, canals) or surface water bodies ((High/Medium/Low with description): wetlands, marshes): Low.
+There is no natural canal or manmade drain besides the community latrine sites.
+Extent of destruction or damage of terrestrial or aquatic ecosystem so endangered species directly or by ind (High/Medium/Low with description): uced development: Low.
+Under this scheme establishment intervention, the effect of destruction or damage of endangered species is very low.
+Activities leading to landslides, slumps, slips and other mass movements inroad cuts: N/A Erosion of lands below the road bed receiving concentrated outflow carried by covered or open drains: (High/Medium/Low with explanation): N/A. Describe possible traffic movement impacts on (unwanted) light, noise and air pollution: Temporary, localized impacts on noise and air pollution from maintenance vehicles movement can occur during s work.
+All maintenance works will be conducted during daytime - so no light impacts expected. eptic tank & latrine maintenance

-High = Likely to cause long-term impacts or over large area (>1sqkm); Medium = Likely to cause temporary damage or over moderate area (0.5 to 1sqkm); Low = Likely to cause little, short-term damage and over small area (<0.5sqkm)
+Likely to cause little, short-term damage and over small area (<0.5sqkm)